hackclub/hackclub/workshops/country-list-app/README.md

 ## What is API?

 API stands for Application Programming Interface, (API), which provides a quick access to web-app development.
 A web-app is a webpage that is dynamic.
 For example, loading a webpage is simply a `GET` request sent to a server or an API while submitting any kind of form is a `POST` request.
-[Read More Here](https://www.google.com/url?sa=t&source=web&rct=j&url=https://m.youtube.com/watch%3Fv%3DGZvSYJDk-us&ved=2ahUKEwj3h-2irr)

 ## The features to be developed are: